How do we arrange to get married?

-You must agree to the form of words to be used, together with any readings or music that is to be included, with the Superintendent Registrar before the wedding day.
+For ceremonies at Approved Premises you must agree the form of words to be used, together with any readings or music to be included, with the Superintendent Registrar before the wedding day.

 Once the ceremony is over the registrar will ask you to check that your details have been correctly entered into the marriage register before you are asked to sign the register.